CHRISTOPHER PENNOCK

 Christopher Pennock Genealogy, compiled by Charles A. Rudolph, 1959.

 A note about the Quaker calendar.
 From the 12th century in England the year began with the vernal equinox, on March 25th.
 This lasted until January 1752 as the legal and civil year.
 However, from the time of the Norman Conquest in 1066 A.D. the first of January had been considered the historical beginning for the year.
 It was customary to use a system of double dating between Jan 1 and March 25, giving both years i.e. 11-8-1747/48.
 In Pennsylvania, where friends controlled the legislation for many years, the numerical form of dating was commonly used and sanctioned by law, i.e. eleventh month, 8th day, which would translate to Jan.
 8, 1748 in the new calendar.
-Whenever dates were given with numbers we have left them as we found them.
+Whenever dates were given with

-Christopher Pennock was born about 1650.
 The book Pennock Marshall Family's contains the statement that "Christopher was a native of Germany, went to England, thence to Ireland".
 We have a short piece entitled "Descendants of Christopher Pennock through William Pennock From a European Genealogy" It was given to us on a sheet of paper with no indication of where it came from.
 Follows is the complete piece:

 The name Penneck or Pennock is Norman.
 Christopher Pennock was a gentleman of Cornwall.
 He came over to England from Normandy serving in the army of the Prince of Orange who afterwards became William 3rd, king of England (1650-1702).
 He also fought in the Battle of the Boyne (1690).
 During the following years he became a Quaker, a member of the Dublin, Ireland meeting and there his family lived (1683-1687) after he came to America, until he sent for them.
 Christopher was the first Pennock in America and had extensive holdings in Pennsylvania.
 A very early map of Philadelphia and vicinity shows the boundaries of the Christopher Pennock tract on the west bank of the Schuylkill River above Manayunk and probably opposite what is now Spring Mill.
-He also owned what is not Rittenhouse Square and property near Gladwyn.
-Along what is not Route 1, he owed land north of Kennett Square, Pa, around Primitive Hall a famous old Pennock landmark, near Chatham.
+He also owned what is now Rittenhouse Square and property near Gladwyn.
+Along what is now Route 1.
+He owed land north of Kennett Square, Pa, around Primitive Hall a famous old Pennock landmark, near Chatham.
 The Pennock coat of arms was granted in 1712, the description of which was as follow: -"Ar on a chevron gules between three wrens heads erased proper as many escallops or Crest -A dexter arm embowed, sleeved gules, ouffed Or, the hand holding a wren proper".
 Christopher died in 1700.
 He had nine children.

 By 1664 he was in Ireland where he had married Dorothy Harwood.
 She bore him four children:;